Ising formulations of many NP problems: Binary Integer Linear Programming

-We solve this as followed.
-Let where and $A>0$ is a constant.
-The ground states of $H_A=0$ enforce (if such a ground state exists, of course!) the constraint that $A\mathbf{x}=\mathbf{b}$.
+The Ising Hamiltonian corresponding to this problem can be constructed as follows.
+Let $H=H_A+H_B$ where and $A>0$ is a constant.
+The ground states of $H_A=0$ enforce (if such a ground state exists, of course!) the constraint that $\mathsf{S}\mathbf{x}=\mathbf{b}$.
 Then we set with $B\ll A$ another positive constant.

-The energy scale separation is required so that it is never favorable to violate the $H_A$ constraint.
+To find constraints on the required ratio $A/B$, we proceed similarly to before.
+For simplicity, let us assume that the constraint Eq. (\ref{axb}) can be satisfied for some choice of $\mathbf{x}$.
+For such a choice, the largest possible value of $-\Delta H_B$ is, in principle, $B\mathcal{C}$, where The smallest possible value of $\Delta H_A$ is related to the properties of the matrix $\mathsf{S}$, and would occur if we only violate a single constraint, and violate that constraint by the smallest possible amount, given by This bound could be made better if we know more specific properties of $\mathsf{S}$ and/or $\mathbf{b}$.
+We conclude If the coefficients $c_i$ and $S_{ij}$ are O(1) integers, we have $\mathcal{C} \le N\max(c_i)$, and $\mathcal{S}\ge 1$, so we conclude $A/B \gtrsim N$.